Umicore - Transparency notification by JP Morgan Chase & Co.

 JP Morgan Chase & Co.

-In accordance with article 14, § 1 of the law of 2 May 2007 on the disclosure of major holdings, Umicore was recently notified by JP Morgan Chase & Co. that its subsidiary JP Morgan Securities PLC has crossed the legal threshold of 3% for the direct voting rights and equivalent financial instruments upwards on 6 May 2026.
+In accordance with article 14, § 1 of the law of 2 May 2007 on the disclosure of major holdings, Umicore was recently notified by JP Morgan Chase & Co. that it has crossed the legal threshold of 3% for the direct voting rights and equivalent financial instruments downwards on 8 May 2026.

 |Date on which the threshold was crossed